kevinolega/homepage/now.md

 Since the Covid-19 lockdown I've been doing [Tabata exercises](https://minimalchanges.com/tabata) at 60-70% of my capacity for about 30 minutes to develop my exercise consistency.

+I recently purchased a barbell and squat rack so I follow a 5 x 5 protocol for presses, squats and deadlifts.

 ### personal

 [My dog][4] is [now a father](https://www.instagram.com/p/B4gpVKEn4ZS/) and I'm now caring two pets as part of my schedule.